tfcp68/yantrix/docs/syntax/120_values_and_constants.md

 When exporting Typescript code, they are declared as `any`.
 However, FSM itself (it's `States` and `Actions`) is typed along with [Automata](../API-reference/automata/) instance.

-For other languages Yantrix aims to provide compatibility with elementary types, existing in most languages:
+For other languages, Yantrix aims to provide compatibility with elementary types, existing in most of them:

 -   **Numbers**: integer and floats are processed as similarly as possible for a given language
 -   **Strings**: strings are processed as immutables, i.e. every string function should return a new string rather than